CSCfi/csc-user-guide/docs/apps/alphafold.md

 apptainer exec --bind /scratch $SING_IMAGE /scripts/download_all_data.sh <DOWNLOAD_DIR>
 ```

-AlphaFold is very disk I/O heavy, so for use the database should be copied to
+AlphaFold is very disk I/O heavy, so for use the databases should be copied to
 $LOCAL_SCRATCH.
 Even if copying takes some time (depends on file system load on
 Puhti, but typically ~1 h) the net gain on run time is considerable.

-When copying, you should avoid overloading the file system on /scratch so aggressive
+When copying, you should avoid overloading the file system on /scratch, so aggressive
 multi-threaded copying approaches should be avoided.

-For example:
+Use for example:

 ```
 cd $LOCAL_SCRATCH